Martha-Valary/Git-Search/README.md

 [Martha Valary](https://github.com/Martha-Valary/Github)

 # Description
 This project is a web application for searching github accounts with their public repositories.
-The users enters the github username and press search button to view
+The users enters the github username and press search button and is able to view his/her Github details.
 # GithubSearch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.